By Rick Priestley

-One of the most important phases of Hail Caesar is commanding your unit’s.
-What is most interesting is that while the giving orders phase is most important, it is also the most entertaining.
-The rules suggest that when giving orders, players should imagine themselves as the consuls or emperors that were merciless to their underlings and to command their units as their real counterparts would have commanded their messengers.
+One of the most important phases of Hail Caesar is giving your units orders.
+What is most interesting, is that while the giving orders phase is most important, it is the most entertaining.
+The rules suggest that when giving orders, players should imagine themselves as the consuls or emperors that were merciless to their underlings.

 After the orders are given for your units, a test is taken to see how well the order is followed.
 The phasing player rolls 2d6 (two six sided dice) and compares the resulting combined die rolls against the Commanders leadership rating.
 If the dice roll total is greater than the Commanders leadership rating, the Command Test failed and no order is issued to that unit which means it cannot move or fire.

 Now here is where Hail Caesar shines and some of the drama of the game occurs.
-If the dice rolled is equal to or 1 less than the Commander rating, the unit executes one move.
+If the dice rolled is equal to or 1 less than the Commander rating, the unit executes its issued order as stated.

 If the dice rolled is 2 less than the Commander rating, the unit can make two moves and if the dice rolled is 3 less or more than the Commanders rating, the unit can make three moves.